mako-framework/docs/01_getting_started/06_deployment.md

 ```
 {.language-nginx}

-> Note that you can also use [php-fpm](https://php-fpm.org) over a unix socket instead of tcp.
+> You can also use php-fpm over a unix socket instead of tcp.
 Just make sure that the [rlimit_files](http://php.net/manual/en/install.fpm.configuration.php) value is lower or equal to the file descriptor limit at the OS level.

 --------------------------------------------------------